 Dr. Elizabeth English, Cardiff Metropolitan University - ‘“She worships H.E.”: The

-Secular, and the Sexological in Katharine Burdekin’s Utopian Narratives’
+Sacred, the Secular, and the Sexological in Katharine Burdekin’s Utopian Narratives’

 This project explores the interdependence of spirituality and sexuality in Burdekin’s work.
 More specifically, it examines the way that Burdekin melds together the discourse of sexual science with a diverse range of religious practices to produce an idiosyncratic, but not always unproblematic, vision of the future of sexuality.

-- Sophie Hardach, writer, PhD candidate, Goldsmiths, University of London –
+- Sophie Hardach, writer, PhD candidate, Goldsmiths, University of London – ‘Art

-creative legacy in the context of Nazi-persecuted artists’
+forgery and creative legacy in the context of Nazi-persecuted artists’

 This project addresses the question of how do art forgeries affect our interpretation of an artist's creative legacy by analysing two recent cases in which German forgers targeted Nazi-persecuted artists.
 In both cases, the forgers exploited creative and biographical gaps left by Nazi persecution to produce convincing forgeries, and crucially, convincing provenances.
 Hardach’s thesis seeks to analyse the paintings as a form of narrative that at times reflects, at times contradicts, overwrites or erases the original artists' experiences.
 The creative part of her thesis explores these narratives in the form of a novel about art forgery.